World Athletics Cross Country Championships: History

 Traditionally, the World Cross Country Championships consisted of four races: one each for men (12 km) and for women (8 km); and one each for junior men (8 km) and for junior women (6 km).
 Scoring was done for individuals and for national teams.
 In the team competition, the finishing positions of the top six scorers from a team of up to nine are summed for the men and women, respectively, and the lowest score wins.
 For the junior races, the top three from a team of up to four are scored.

 The year 1998 saw the introduction of two new events at the World Cross Country Championships, a short race for men and a short race for women.
 The last time these 4 km races were held was 2006, and there are no public plans to bring them back.

-In an incredible show of dominance, the senior men's team race was won by Ethiopia or Kenya every year from 1981 to 2017 in both the short and long races.
-In the senior men's 12 km race, Kenya won the world championships for an astounding 18 years in a row, from 1986 through 2003, a record of unequaled international success.
-Kenya and Ethiopia have enjoyed a similar stranglehold on the other categories.
+The senior men's team race was won by Ethiopia or Kenya every year from 1981 to 2017 in both the short and long races.
+In the senior men's 12 km race, Kenya won the world championships 18 years in a row, from 1986 through 2003, a record of unequaled international success.
 On the women's side, only one other nation has won the long team race since 1991, namely, Portugal in 1994.
-These African nations were not quite so dominant in the short races, but they have won every women's junior race since its introduction in 1989.
+These African nations were not as dominant in the short races, but they have won every women's junior race since its introduction in 1989.